ayoul3/phishkiller/README.md

     # Only supports get and post
     Method: 'get'

-    # list of headers to add to the default ones (see below).
+    # Optional: list of headers to add to the default ones (see below).
 All lowercase
     Headers:
       referer: "www.test.com"
       x-custom-header: "value"

-    # List of parameters to include
+    # Optional: List of parameters to include
     Params:
       # Type holds the type of faker data to generate.
 This will send: param1=<random_ip>
       - Name: param1